SeekeOluDaniel/python-challenge/README.md

     I adapted these lines to suit my code, so the variables are mine: vote_results = f"{candidate}: {round(percentage_won, 3)}% ({votes})\n"
         print(vote_results)

+#8 Display all the calculated results
+#9 Create a text file called election_results and wrote the printed results from the terminal to the text file